Blog

 *Note: As of July 17, 2017, QuickBooks Online uses OAuth 2.0 for all new apps.

 Once you have your API information, you must authenticate your solution with the QuickBooks Online Accounting API.
-Please reference the QuickBooks Online Accounting API Documentation for any questions regarding how requests should be built.
+Please refer to the QuickBooks Online Accounting API Documentation for any questions regarding how requests should be constructed.
 To authenticate your solution, please reference the documentation on OAuth 2.0.
 Place the user as a web viewer on the API authentication screen to authenticate your solution.
-This will prompt the user to login with their own account and allow your solution to change their QuickBooks.
+This will prompt the user to log in with their own account and allow your solution to change their QuickBooks.

 Making Requests and Parsing the Response

 Many QuickBooks Online API requests require additional parameters outside the URL-encoded parameters.
-The Create Customer request, for example, is a POST request that requires additional fields like the company, billing address, and many other settings for the customer.
-These extra fields will need to be JSON-encoded text passed as a parameter.
+The Create Customer request, for example, is a POST request that requires additional fields, such as the company, billing address, and various other customer settings.
+These extra fields will need to be passed as JSON-encoded text parameters.

 Insert from URL [ Select ; With Dialog: Off ; $result ; "https://quickbooks.api.intuit.com/v3/company/[Realm ID Here]/customer" ; $cURL ; Do not automatically encode URL ]